mikeizbicki/cmc-csci040/lab-wardialing/README.md

 > For muggle-style internet usage,
 > NAT usually works okay,
 > but it's likely to cause you problems for this assignment.
-> Later on, you're going to intentionally get your IP address temporarily banned from accessing North Korean webpages.
+> Later on, you're going to intentionally get your IP address temporarily banned from accessing all DPRK webpages.
 > If you're working on the campus wireless,
 > that means you're going to cause *everyone on campus to get banned*!
-> That's not too big of a deal since most people don't access North Korean webpages on a regular basis.
+> That's not too big of a deal since most people don't access DPRK webpages on a regular basis.
 > But it means that two people from this class can't be working on the same IP address at the same time,
 > or you'll interfere with each other.
 >